 - Photo shoots everywhere: I lost count of how many bridal photo shoots I saw in the few days we were in Paris.
 We also saw engagement and fashion model shoots.
 It makes a lot of sense since there are so many beautiful spots like Place de Trocadero, Sacre Coeur, Pont Alexander III, and the lovely parks.
 There are many options to hire your own photographer if you like or you can just head to these spots and test out your photography skills.

-Paris really is a wonderful city and there is a lot more to it than what I mention here.
+Paris really is a wonderful city and there is a lot more to it (even some budget friendly things too) than what I mention here.
 More blog posts about what to do (Louvre, Notre Dame) in Paris will be forthcoming, but the bottom line is if you haven’t been to Paris, go and if you’ve been, there is always more to experience in the City of Lights.
-I would love to hear about your observations about Paris?
+I would love to hear about your observations about Paris.

 - Walking is the best way to get around Paris and see the city, but the metro is a great option if you are pressed for time or your feet are tired.